 Lately, because of conversations with my neighbor, an elderly widow, I've been thinking about the agony of dying alone, one of her fears.
 On a human level it is a very frightening thought.
 To face death abandoned, helpless, loveless, deprived of comfort, sympathy and human touch is a nightmare we cast far from our thoughts.
 And yet, that pain becomes negligible in comparison to Christ's aloneness at His death.

-And finally, the anguish that was by far the most grievous to Him - to be forsaken by the One with whom He had had intimate fellowship from eternity past (Mt.
-27:46).
+).
 This is the same One who now promises never to leave me, never to forsake me (Heb.
 13:5).
 He died alone for you and me.
-Does this cause not you to wonder at so great a love (1 Jn.
-3:1)?
+Does this cause not you to wonder at so great a love (1 John 3:1)?
+Isaac Watts understood the significance of the cross in his song, "When I Survey the Wondrous Cross":

 When I survey the wondrous cross

-Onwhich the Prince of glory died,
+On which the Prince of glory died,

 My richest gain I count but loss,